LaudeDignus/area_calculator/README.md

 # area_calculator

-## 📌 Description du projet : Calculateur d’Aires Géométriques
+## 📌 Project description: Geometric Area Calculator

-### 📝 Résumé
+### 📝 Summary
-Ce projet est une application console interactive en Python permettant de calculer l’aire de différentes formes géométriques.
-L'utilisateur choisit une figure parmi le triangle, le rectangle, le carré et le cercle, saisit les dimensions requises et obtient l’aire correspondante.
+This project is an interactive console application in Python for calculating the area of various geometric shapes.
+The user chooses a figure from among triangles, rectangles, squares and circles, enters the required dimensions and obtains the corresponding area.

 ### 🎯 Objectifs
-  - Offrir un outil simple et intuitif pour calculer des aires.
+  - Offer a simple, intuitive tool for calculating areas.

-  - Garantir une expérience utilisateur fluide en gérant les erreurs d’entrée.
+  - Guarantee a smooth user experience by managing input errors.

-  - Assurer la robustesse du programme en empêchant les valeurs invalides (ex: nombres négatifs, texte au lieu de chiffres).
+  - Ensure program robustness by preventing invalid values (e.g. negative numbers, text instead of digits).

-### 🔹 Fonctionnalités
+### 🔹 Features

-  ✅ Affichage d'un menu interactif avec les formes disponibles.
+  ✅ Interactive menu with available shapes.

-  ✅ Prise en charge des entrées utilisateur avec validation des erreurs.
+  ✅ Support for user input with error validation.

-  ✅ Calcul des aires selon les formules mathématiques :
+  ✅ Calculating areas using mathematical formulas :

-  - Triangle : $(base × hauteur) / 2$
+  - Triangle: $(base × height) / $2

-  - Rectangle : $longueur × largeur$
+  - Rectangle: $length × width$.

-  - Carré : $côté²$
+  - Square: $side²$

-  - Cercle : $π × rayon²$
+  - Circle: $π × radius²$

-✅ Affichage des résultats avec formatage à 2 décimales.
+✅ Display results with 2-decimal formatting.

-✅ Possibilité de quitter l’application proprement en sélectionnant l’option dédiée.
+✅ Option to exit the application cleanly by selecting the dedicated option.

-### ⚙️ Technologies utilisées
+### ⚙️ Technologies used
 - Python 3

-- Bibliothèque math (pour π dans le calcul de l’aire du cercle)
+- Math library (for π in calculating circle area)

-### 🚀 Améliorations possibles
+### 🚀 Possible improvements
-🔹 Ajouter d'autres formes géométriques (trapèze, losange, etc.).
+🔹 Add other geometric shapes (trapezoid, rhombus, etc.).

-🔹 Permettre à l’utilisateur de choisir l’unité de mesure (cm², m², etc.).
+🔹 Allow the user to choose the unit of measurement (cm², m², etc.).

-🔹 Créer une interface graphique (GUI) avec Tkinter ou PyQt.
+🔹 Create a graphical user interface (GUI) with Tkinter or PyQt.

-🔹 Générer un rapport des calculs en fichier texte.
+🔹 Generate a calculation report as a text file.

-💡 Un projet idéal pour apprendre la gestion des entrées utilisateur et les structures de contrôle en Python ! 🐍🚀
+💡 An ideal project for learning user input management and control structures in Python! 🐍🚀